wp-optimize/wp-seo-performance-guide/README.md

-# WordPress Performance Mastery: High-Performance & SEO Optimization guide for Core Web Vitals
+# WordPress Optimize Guide: High-Performance & SEO Optimization guide for Core Web Vitals

-Welcome to the **WordPress Performance Mastery** repository!
+Welcome to the **WordPress Optimize Guide** repository!
 This project provides a step-by-step guide to configuring a high-performance WordPress environment that excels in **Core Web Vitals** and **SEO**.
 Whether you're a developer, site owner, or hosting provider, this guide will help you build fast, secure, and scalable WordPress sites.